vyaduvanshi/sign-language-detection/README.md

 # sign-language-detection
-Indian Sign Language (ISL) detection using ML
+A simple webapp that detects Indian Sign Language (ISL) using ML